 Gently slide the carriage plate back and forth on the laser arm to ensure that it travels smoothly.
 If it doesn’t, remove the plate and try again.

-Put the printer head and crumb tray back where they belong so you can run a test print.
+Return the printer head and crumb tray to their locations so you can run a test print.

 Carefully pick up the printer head